Physical Therapy

 • Dynamic Strength & Endurance Training – most sports require endurance, balance, and short burst of intense strength output.
 In the later stages of rehabilitation of athletes, sports therapists transition players to advanced conditioning programs that closely replicate their experience on the court or playing field.

-There are more than a dozen causes of dizziness and many reasons why you might have difficulty with your balance.
+There are more than a dozen causes of Vestibular Rehabilitation and many reasons why you might have difficulty with your balance.

-Treatment of balance & dizziness disorders can be very complex.
+Treatment of Vestibular Rehabilitation disorders can be very complex.
 Nevertheless, we have helped numerous residents in the community cope with or recover from conditions that cause balance disorders.

 The first thing your doctor will do if you have a balance problem is determine if another health condition or a medication is to blame.
-If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at Impact.
+If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at Metamora Physical Therapy.

 Common Diagnoses We Work With Include: